 In addition, I hold a Master of Arts (MA) degree in psychology, accredited by the British Psychological Society (261881), and I am a full member of the BPS Special Group for Independent Practitioners (SGIP) and Psychotherapy Section.

-Alongside my psychotherapy private practice in East London (E20), I hold an honorary position at Strides Highbury Counselling Centre as a senior counsellor and assessment worker.
+Alongside my psychotherapy private practice in East London (E20) and North-West London (NW6), I work at Strides Highbury Counselling Centre as a psychotherapy assessor.
 I also collaborate with Samata Health, a mental health support provider for employees, and Rise Above the Disorder (RAD) Charity.
-Previously, I provided therapy for clients diagnosed with psychosis through the Psychosis Therapy Project.
+Previously, I provided therapy at the Psychosis Therapy Project.

 Beyond mental health, I've also worked in recruitment and career training, including managing a tech startup's employment kickstart scheme for young adults.
 This role allowed me to combine my experience in mental health services with my passion for creativity and entrepreneurship.